josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 <p style="text-align:left">Clothing to consider:</p>

 - Thick leather gloves (single most important!)
-- Long sleeves and long pants with very tight weave (eg polyester running clothes)
+- Long sleeves and long pants with very tight weave (eg. polyester running clothes)
 - Hat
 - Sturdy shoes (eg. leather boots)

+#### Bagging

+If the plant has gone to seed or fruit make sure you bag it immediately on site using non-porous bag (eg. plastic).

+Treat it as a hazardous material.

+Don't leave it in the bag to mold.

+Take to a composting center, landfill dropoff, or make biochar.

 #### Biochar

-You cannot leave plants to decompose without propagation risk.
+You can't leave plants to decompose without propagation risk.

-Burning them into biochar terminates them, is carbon neutral ([link](https://sustainability.stackexchange.com/questions/7009/is-burning-wood-the-same-as-letting-it-biodegrade-from-a-co2-emissions-perspecti)), and is a soil encrichment ([link](https://www.climatehubs.usda.gov/hubs/northwest/topic/biochar)).
+Burning them into biochar terminates them, is carbon neutral ([link](https://sustainability.stackexchange.com/questions/7009/is-burning-wood-the-same-as-letting-it-biodegrade-from-a-co2-emissions-perspecti)), and is a soil encrichment ([USDA](https://www.climatehubs.usda.gov/hubs/northwest/topic/biochar), [Terra preta](https://en.wikipedia.org/wiki/Terra_preta)).

 - Option 1: Burn barrel with dolly so you can burn on site.
 See online videos for strategy and safety considerations.
 - Option 2: Trench burn is good at handling large quantities.
-Requires higher degree of safety working with fire.
+Requires higher degree of safety with less quality biochar.

-#### Bagging

-If the plant has gone to seed/fruit make sure you bag it immediately on site using non-porous bag (eg. plastic).

-Treat it as a hazardous material.

-Don't leave it in the bag to mold.

 ### 2. Displacement